Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Problem setting and preliminaries

 In optimization literature, mirror descent is a powerful extension of classical gradient descent.
-Generally, in contrast to gradient descent, for a given decision space defined on a Hilbert space, the mirror descent can relax the Hilbert space structure and employ a mirror map $\Phi:\huaK\rightarrow \mbb R$ to capture the geometric properties of the decision variables from some Banach space $\huaK$.
-In this paper, we will consider $\huaK=\mbb R^n$ endowed with a norm $\|\cdot\|$ which may be a non-Euclidean norm, allowing us to capture the non-Euclidean geometric structures of decision variable from $\mbb R^n$.
-To introduce the basic distributed mirror descent scheme, we consider a continuously differentiable $\sigma_{\ff}$-strongly convex mirror map (\emph{distance generating} function) $\ff:\mbb R^n\rightarrow \mbb R$, define the \emph{Bregman divergence} associated with $\ff$ as $D_{\ff}(x,y)=\ff(x)-\ff(y)-\nn\nb\ff(y),x-y\mm$.
-In Section 3, for the Bregman divergence, we need the following assumption.
+Generally, in contrast to gradient descent, for a given decision space defined on a Hilbert space, the mirror descent can relax the Hilbert space structure and employ a mirror map $\Phi:\huaK\rightarrow \mbb R$ to better reflect the geometric properties of the decision variables from some Banach space $\huaK$.
+In this paper, we will consider $\huaK=\mbb R^n$ endowed with a norm $\|\cdot\|$ which may be a non-Euclidean norm, that can better reflect the non-Euclidean geometric structures of decision variable from $\mbb R^n$.
+To introduce the basic distributed mirror descent scheme, we consider a continuously differentiable $\sigma_{\ff}$-strongly convex mirror map (\emph{distance generating} function) $\ff:\mbb R^n\rightarrow \mbb R$, define the \emph{Bregman divergence} associated with $\ff$ as \bea \nono D_{\ff}(x,y)=\ff(x)-\ff(y)-\nn\nb\ff(y),x-y\mm. \eea In Section III, for the Bregman divergence, we need the following assumption.
+The assumption is standard in investigations of mirror descent type methods (\cite{md}, \cite{lmd}).

 \begin{ass} \textnormal{We assume that the mirror map $\ff$ is chosen such that $\|\nb\ff(x)-\nb\ff(y)\|\leq L_{\ff}\|x-y\|$ for any $x,y\in\Omega$ for some $L_{\ff}$.
 For any vectors $a$ and $\{b_i\}_{i=1}^N$ in $\mbb R^n$, the Bregman divergence satisfies the separate convexity in the following sense: $D_{\ff}(a,\sum_{i=1}^N\nu_ib_i)\leq\sum_{i=1}^N\nu_iD_{\ff}(a,b_i)$, $\nu_i\in [0,1]$ and $\sum_{i=1}^N\nu_i=1$.} \end{ass}